Best Delonghi Coffee Machines

 • 2 litre water tank

-• Integrated coffee mill with entirely contained grinding
+• Integrated coffee grinder with totally contained grinding

 • Integrated tamping lever